HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

 Follow these steps to configure no context root, apply custom URIs during a new container deployment, and change custom URIs for previous deployments.

-1. To configure no context root, update the following property values.
+1. Update the following property values.
 For example:

     ```
     ## Path